How to create a Business Model Canvas

 At Broward International University (BIU), part of Planeta Formación y Universidades, we understand the importance of these tools for the success of our students in the business world.
 Through our training programs, we provide our students with the skills and knowledge necessary to use tools such as the Business Model Canvas in business creation and management.

-If you are interested in learning more about this and other business models, we invite you to get to know BIU's training programmes and to train with the best in the business world.
+If you are interested in learning more about this and other business models, we invite you to get to know our programmes and train with the best in the business world.